SimulationEverywhere-Models/Real-time-data-visualization-in-BIM/README.md

 **Operating steps**
 1. Make sure that the data.json and xlsx files are up todate regarding sensor data
    1. If files are not up to date, first update the xlsx file with the data from Kaizen
-   2. Then update the data.json by running Sort.py
+   2. Then update the data.json by running Sort py
 2. If model has been changed or updated, make sure to update json string with the new positional data
 3. Navigate into the top git folder
 4. run MassAdd.py, you should receive a prompt asking for a device property